 Medals for outstanding individuals and celebrating individual excellence in engineering and technology.

-Launched this year, x3 awards consisting of Apprentice of the Year, Technician of the Year and Armed Forces Technician of the Year.
+Three awards consisting of Apprentice of the Year, Technician of the Year and Armed Forces Technician of the Year.
 Prize worth £1,000 plus professional registration fees.

 The IET presentation competition for young professionals aged 18 to 26, on a subject related to engineering and technology.
-Talk for 10 minutes on a subject related to engineering or technology and win cash prizes at every level, including £1,000 for the International Final.
+Talk for 10 minutes on a subject related to engineering or technology and win cash prizes at every level, including £1,000 for the Global Final.

 Scholarships and work placements available to undergraduate students interested in a career in power engineering.